-CR (Credit) = A grade of "CR" indicates that the doctoral candidate is progressing toward completion of the doctoral research and has passed the course.
-The Dissertation Chair assigns a grade of "CR" when the doctoral candidate has completed all of the requirements for the course.
-All assignments have been approved and students successfully posted in the weekly discussion board.
-Subsequently, the student has passed the course and is permitted to continue to the next course.
-Doctoral candidates will receive full credit hours for a course that has received a grade of "CR."
+CR (Credit) = A grade of CR indicates that the doctoral candidate is progressing toward completing the doctoral research and has received a passing grade for a dissertation course.
+The dissertation chair assigns a CR grade when the doctoral candidate has completed all of the course requirements.
+Subsequently, the student is permitted to continue to the next dissertation course.
+Doctoral candidates will receive the appropriate number of credit hours allocated to a course when a grade of CR is earned.